LeanneNortje/few-shot_word_acquisition_no-background_fine-tuning/README.md

 # Visually grounded few-shot word learning in low-resource settings: Few-shot MattNet without fine-tuning on background data

-This repo provides the source code for the MattNet model trained on few-shot mined pairs without fine-tuned background data, i.e. the model is pretrained and the fine-tuned only on mined pairs.
+This repo provides the source code for the MattNet model trained on few-shot mined pairs without fine-tuned background data, i.e. the model is pretrained and then fine-tuned only on mined pairs.
 The paper which is accepted to TASLP in 2024, is only available [here](https://arxiv.org/abs/2306.11371).

 ## Important note: